Schloß Schönbrunn Kultur- und Betriebsges.m.b.H.

 The overall site and complex of Schönbrunn is owned by the Republic of Austria, and the operating company's contract with the state is based on a usufructuary right.
 While, on the one hand, all proceeds from operations flow into the company, on the other hand, the company must undertake all necessary expenditure.
 It receives no subsidies, and investments are made without any liability being accepted by the state.

 Schloss Schönbrunn, with its gardens and zoological garden (Tiergarten), integrated into the Palace complex (total area, c.
 1.2 square kilometres), is owned by the Republic of Austria.
 Maria Theresa's Last Will and Testament (1780) formed the basis for administration of the Palace, whereby the Court Treasury (Staatskasse) made a distinction between the building itself and its maintenance operations.
-Since formation of the Republic in 1918, the Ministry of Economics, today known as the Federal Ministry of Economy, Family and Youth, has been in charge of administering the Palace, and until 1992, the entire Schönbrunn complex was administered by the Schlosshauptmannschaft Schönbrunn (a local government body).
+Since formation of the Republic in 1918, the Ministry of Economics, today known as the Federal Ministry Digital and Economic Affairs, has been in charge of administering the Palace, and until 1992, the entire Schönbrunn complex was administered by the Schlosshauptmannschaft Schönbrunn (a local government body).

 Hofburg - Imperial Apartments & Sisi